Andi Hoti: Club career

-Inter Milan

 In January 2020, Hoti joined the youth team of Serie A club Inter Milan.
 Inter Milan reportedly paid a €150,000 transfer fee.
 On 19 July 2021, he signed his first professional contract with Inter Milan after agreeing to a three-year deal.

-Loan at SC Freiburg II

 On 18 July 2022, Hoti joined 3.
 Liga side SC Freiburg II, on a season-long loan.
 On 6 August 2022, he made his debut in a 1–0 away win against SpVgg Bayreuth after being named in the starting line-up.

+In June 2023, Hoti signed for 2.
+Bundesliga club 1.
+FC Magdeburg on a permanent basis.
+On 3 January 2025, Hoti moved on loan to Dynamo Dresden, reuniting with his former SC Freiburg II coach Thomas Stamm.

 International career

+Youth

 On 27 June 2018, Hoti received a call-up from Kosovo U15 for a training camp in Lindabrunn.
 On 8 October 2019, he was named as part of the Kosovo U17 squad for 2020 UEFA European Under-17 Championship qualifications.
 His debut with Kosovo U17 came a day later in a 2020 UEFA European Under-17 Championship qualification match against Netherlands U17 after being named in the starting line-up.

 On 22 May 2021, Hoti received a call-up from Kosovo U21 for a 2023 UEFA European Under-21 Championship qualification match against the Andorra U21, he was an unused substitute in that match.
 His debut with Kosovo U21 came on 7 September 2021 in a 2023 UEFA European Under-21 Championship qualification match against England U21 after being named in the starting line-up.

+Senior

+On 31 August 2023, Hoti received his first call-up to the Kosovo senior national team by head coach Primož Gliha, for two UEFA Euro 2024 qualifying matches against Switzerland and Romania.
+His debut with Kosovo came on 18 November 2024 in a 2024–25 UEFA Nations League match against Lithuania after coming on as a substitute at 79th minute in place of Edon Zhegrova.

 Personal life

-Hoti was born in Uster, Switzerland to Kosovo Albanian parents from the village Ratkoc of Rahovec.
+Hoti was born in Uster, Switzerland to Kosovo Albanian parents from the Ratkoc village of Rahovec.